“Third-party posts from Ed Slott’s IRA Blog:”

 IRA BLOG

-First RMD Year and Roth IRA 5-Year Period: Today’s Slott Report Mailbag
+The Once-Per-Year Rollover Rule and SEP IRA Contributions: Today’s Slott Report Mailbag

 Ed Slott’s Elite IRA Advisor Group (Ed Slott Group) is a membership organization owned by Ed Slott and Company, LLC.
 Qualifying criteria for membership includes completing specified educational courses offered by Ed Slott Group.
 Ed Slott Group membership requirements include the payment of annual dues.
 Logos and/or trademarks are property of their respective owners and no endorsement of (Scott Stooksbury) or (Synergy Wealth Management) is stated or implied.
 Ed Slott Group and Ed Slott and Company, LLC are not affiliated with Synergy Wealth Management.